 There are certain basic facts that immediately mean a company can’t claim for R&D tax relief.
 It’s not worth discussing R&D at all if:

-- The organisation is an LLP
+- The organisation is not subject to corporation tax

 - The company is in administration or liquidation

-- They don’t have any expenditure
+- They don’t have any of the right types of expenditure

 Step 2 – Ask them what they already know about the R&D scheme